Cocaine Addiction and Private Coke Treatment

-It has a profound effect on the heart.
 It can cause high blood pressure and heart palpitations.
 It can even cause a heart attack in young people with no prior history of heart problems.3

 Cocaine can also cause lung and breathing problems.
-Those who snort cocaine may always have a runny or stuffy nose, to the point where damage can be caused to the nose and sinuses.
+Those who snort cocaine may have a constant runny or stuffy nose, which may cause damage to the nose and sinuses.
 Smoking the drug can cause permanent lung damage.

-If your loved one stops using coke for a period of time – sometimes just days or even hours – they may enter withdrawal.
+If a person has had a long-standing addiction to cocaine, stopping for a short time might produce withdrawal effects.
 Withdrawal can occur when the person’s body has become dependent on the drug.
 When the person stops using the drug, the body does not get the drug that it is craving.
-The person’s body then experiences physical symptoms such as chills, aches and pains.
+The person’s body then experiences physical symptoms such as chills, aches and pains.4

 Signs of Mental Illness in Coke Users